 Sector Transport Activity T1.
 Public transport in urban and rural areas (passengers) Description Public transport is a comprehensive system of different modes of transport, including buses, taxis, bicycles, trams, trolleys, trains and water vehicles.
-Given that the transport sector is an important source of GHG emissions, including CO 2 , methane, nitrogen oxides, it is essential to adopt sustainable systems that integrate with urban structures to transport large numbers of passengers efficiently; this necessitates the expansion of low- or zero-emission vehicles and alignment with decarbonisation and sustainable mobility plans to reduce environmental impact.
+Given that the transport sector is an important source of GHG emissions, including CO2, methane, nitrogen oxides, it is essential to adopt sustainable systems that integrate with urban structures to transport large numbers of passengers efficiently; this necessitates the expansion of low- or zero-emission vehicles and alignment with decarbonisation and sustainable mobility plans to reduce environmental impact.

-Part A Requirements Criteria Met (Yes/No) Please provide details if Yes

-SEC Eligibility Criteria - Vehicle Fleets for Passenger Transport The activity must meet one of the following criteria: 1.
-Vehicle fleets for urban public transport by land, rail, funicular or cable car, river or sea with zero direct emissions (e.g., electric or powered by low-carbon hydrogen). • Examples of urban land or rail public transport fleet: rapid transit buses, intermediate or feeder buses, light trains, subways, trams, trolleys, commuter or suburban trains, taxis, shared private vehicles, ride-sharing systems. • Examples of river or maritime transport fleet: ferries, water taxis.
-2. Vehicle fleets for passenger transport that use sustainable biofuels and biomethane, guaranteed by technological design or by continuous monitoring and verification by third parties to meet criteria for substantial contribution. • Ensure use of transport technologies that (Yes/No) allow use of B100 (biofuel).
-If your activity does not meet the Part A criteria, please e refer to the requirements blow under the
+Part A Requirements Criteria Met (Yes/No) Please provide details if Yes Transport The activity must meet one of the following criteria: 1.
+Vehicle fleets for urban public transport by land, rail, funicular or cable car, river or sea with zero direct emissions (e.g., electric or powered by low-carbon hydrogen).
+Sexamples of urban land or rail public transport fleet: rapid transit buses, intermediate or feeder buses, light trains, subways, trams, trolleys, commuter or suburban trains, taxis, shared private vehicles, ride-sharing systems.
+Examples of river or maritime transport fleet: ferries, water taxis.
+2. Vehicle fleets for passenger transport that use sustainable biofuels and biomethane, guaranteed by technological design or by continuous monitoring and verification by third parties to meet criteria for substantial contribution.
+Ensure use of transport technologies that allow use of B100 (biofuel).
+(Yes/No)